-World Radio Day is a medium to raise awareness about the radio and to make networking stronger among the broadcasters.
-Radio is a century-old but an important source of social interaction.
+World Radio Day is a medium to raise radio awareness and make networking stronger among broadcasters.
+Radio is a century-old but important source of social interaction.
 How can we forget that it played an important role in disaster relief and emergency response?

 Since the inception of Radio in 1937, All India Radio has grown in various fields.
 Today, AIR News broadcast 607 bulletins in 92 languages and dialects every day.

 In 2023, the theme for World Radio Day is “Radio and Peace” which aims to focus on the importance of independent radio to foster peace and prevent conflict.